-The Client Solutions Department maintains a log of client queries/complaints and the Firm's formal responses thereto.
-When an enquiry and/or complaint is received, a brief summary is shared with the relevant department following which a draft response is prepared by the Client Solutions Department.
-The response is then approved by the Chief Legal Officer before being sent to the client.
+The Client Solutions Department maintains a log of client complaints and the Firm's formal responses thereto.
+When a complaint is received, a brief summary is shared with the relevant department following which a draft response is prepared by the Client Solutions Department.